 Adoption vs. Abortion – Which is Right for You?

-When facing an unplanned pregnancy, you have three main options: parenting, abortion or adoption.
+When facing an unintended pregnancy, you have three unplanned pregnancy options: parenting, abortion or adoption.
 But when you know parenting isn’t an option for you, how do you choose between adoption and abortion?

-Though Adoption Answers is an adoption proponent, we can help guide you through this tough decision by providing you with as much information as we can about both adoption and abortion.
+Adoption Answers is a proponent of other options besides abortion, but we can help guide you through this tough decision by providing you with some information about both abortion and adoption in Texas.

 - Most abortions are completed during the first trimester (the first 12 weeks of pregnancy)